Overview and Description

 Spinal orthoses are mechanical systems prescribed to apply external pressure at specific anatomical points to immobilize, support or correct spinal deformities.
-Numerous types of spinal orthoses are available for the cervical, thoraco-lumbar spine and sacrum.
+Numerous types of spinal orthoses are available for the cervical, thoraco-lumbar, and sacral spine.
 Because of the anatomical design of the spine, direct external application of pressure is limited to the central posterior spine.
 The cranium, rib cage and/or pelvis are used to exert indirect control.
+Spinal orthoses increase perception of one’s own body posture via biofeedback and therefore may lead to improved posture.1

 - Soft tissue injuries, e.g., cervical whiplash, muscular strain, and metastatic cancer pain